iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

 term storage.

 It's not necessarily clear though, why the language is called Sensor*Graph*.
-There's nothing particular graphlike about the language as we've discussed it so far.
-However, the low level representation of the SensorGraph files that you write is actually a data processing graph where DataStreams are linked together with processing functions to create complex chains of actions that are simultaneously powerfully expressive but also easy to verify and understand.
+There's nothing particularly graph-like about the language as we've discussed it so far.
+However, the low level representation of the SensorGraph files that you write is actually a data processing graph where DataStreams are linked together with processing functions to create complex chains of actions that are simultaneously powerfully expressive and also easy to verify and understand.

 Conceptually a sensor graph is made up of **Nodes** that correspond with processing functions.
 Each Node has several inputs that are each FIFOs so